 Create a short, 2-minute video telling us how entrepreneurship will impact your life.

 The deadline to apply this year is March 31, 2023.

 Tips for Submitting Successful Small Business Funding Applications

-Whether you’re applying for a grant, a loan, a scholarship or pitching your next big business idea to a potential investor, there are a few important things to keep front of mind:
+Whether you’re applying for a grant, a loan, a scholarship, or pitching your next big business idea to a potential investor, there are a few essential things to keep in mind: